cesarojuliana/feature_importance_fairness/README.md

 by examining measures before and after bias removal technique.
 We use reweighing to remove bias and SHAP (SHapley Additive exPlanations) to measure feature importance.

 We calculate the following measures to evaluate fairness: disparate impact, equality of opportunity and disparate impact.

+We use four datasets for the study: Adult, German, Default and COMPAS.
+These datasets are often discussed with respect to fairness.
+The datasets used are available in folder data, and the results obtained are in folder results.

 SHAP is a technique that produces local explanations for classifier predictions.
 The technique can be applied to any machine learning model.
 For more details you can see SHAP [paper](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions) and [github](https://github.com/slundberg/shap) implementation in Python.